t-m1/cse15l-lab-reports/report3.md

 *rest of the file, outputs the next page after pressing space* (END)
 ```
+In this code block, `-p Tuesday` makes it so the file starts at where the first Tuesday appears, which removes `"WE HAVE SOME PLANES"` from being outputted.
 ```
 itztm@LAPTOP-CVDGHEVR MINGW64 ~/docsearch/technical (main)
 $ less -p meta-question plos/pmed.0020191.txt